sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 3. New manifests will be generated in builds/full/manifests/ or builds/multiple/manifests/, depending on your deployment type.

-**Note:** The symbolic link builds/full/manifests/ or builds/multiple/manifests/ will point to the most recent timestamped directory, such as builds/multiple-2019-04-10-15-27-56/manifests/.
-If you generate the manifests multiple times, more than one timestamped directory will exist.
+**Note:** Note: The symbolic link builds/full or builds/multiple will point to the most recent build timestamped directory, such as builds/multiple-2019-04-10-15-27-56.
+Regenerating the manifests will not make a new timestamped builds/full or builds/multiple directory.
+If you generate the manifests multiple times, there will be more than one timestamped manifest directory in the builds/full or builds/multiple directory.

 ## (Optional) Converting an Environment from CAS SMP to CAS MPP